Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Hearing Device Charms by WhatnotAndWonder on Etsy

 We love planning our next earmold colors in advance!
+Colorful earmolds with fun designs are a great complement to bright and colorful hearing aids.

 Different doctors have different options.
 Once we know where our next molds are coming from, we get to work!